‘Mama’ June Shannon Shares Sexy Bathing Suit Photo After Weight Gain

 “I’m still proud of this pic and myself for coming so far.
 Regardless if I gained a few pounds back I’m still beautimess! #LoveYourself #LoveYourSize #WereAllBeautiful #MamaJune.”

 Shannon explained that despite losing 300 pounds, she continues to work on her weight loss journey and that although it isn’t always easy, the rewards are worth it.
 The former Here Comes Honey Boo Boo star originally weighed 460 pounds at her heaviest.
-She whittled her weight down to 160 following gastric sleeve surgery, diet and exercise.
+She whittled her weight down to 160 following gastric sleeve surgery, diet, and exercise.

 Entertainment Tonight reported in January that the WeTV star had regained some of the weight she lost.
 “It’s understandable why she would gain the weight back.
-She’s had so many surgeries in the last six months, it’s totally understandable,” June’s daughter, Alana Thompson said to ET.
+She’s had so many surgeries in the last six months, it’s totally understandable,” June’s daughter, Alana Thompson, said to ET.

 Entertainment Tonight also reported that Shannon has battled vision loss, revealing that the reality star is completely blind in her right eye and could eventually lose sight in her left eye as well.